jeromegn/Backbone.localStorage/README.md

 An adapter that replaces `Backbone.sync` to save to `window.localStorage` instead of to the server.

+**Note** Backbone LocalStorage v2 changes the API to work more with ES6 modules.
+See [Upgrade Notes](#upgrade-notes) for more details.

 ## Usage

-Import `backbone.local` and attach it to your models and collections:
+Import `backbone.localstorage` and attach it to your models and collections:

 ```javascript
 import {Collection, Model} from 'backbone';